lightningkite/rxkotlin-plus/README.md

 A Gradle plugin that will read your Android layout XML files and automatically generate `ViewGenerator` classes for you, creating a full click-through design of your app that can be edited into a full app.

+# Philosophy

+The entire goal of this repository is to make Android programming more convenient while keeping the code understandable to an outsider.
+As such, we:

+- Avoid making our own, unfamiliar interfaces where possible
+- Use independent extension functions where possible
+- "Glass Pool" philosophy - you should be able to see through the top layer that you use down to the bottom with ease

 # Status

 This is a very actively-maintained project as we use this for many production projects at Lightning Kite.
 It is rapidly stabilizing as we finish moving our existing projects over to it, but it is all based on past libraries we've had.
 This is simply the consolodation and clean up of such libraries.